spotweb/spotweb/docs/pipelined-comments-follow-up.md

 # Scheduled retriever pipelining — follow-up implementation tasks

-These items track hardening work for the private scheduled retriever pipeline.
+These items tracked hardening work for the private scheduled retriever pipeline.
+The later internal NNTP migration phase supersedes the original scheduled-only boundary; request-driven reads and posting are now migrated through the same central internal NNTP layer.
+See `docs/internal-nntp-migration.md`.
-The implementation now targets scheduled spots, comments and reports below `Services_Retriever_Base`; request-driven reads and posting remain out of scope for this iteration.

 Current limitation: comments use bulk ARTICLE recovery; spots use the shared recovery layer one full spot at a time from the legacy spots flow; reports do